Having a patent gives you the right to prevent others from making, using, or selling your patented invention.

 If a company or individual does one of these things, the patent owner may have a cause of action for a patent infringement case.

 If you believe someone has infringed on your patent or if you have been accused of patent infringement, reach out to an experienced patent litigation lawyer as soon as possible.

 Your lawyer can evaluate the claim and provide you with legal advice.

-Please give us a call – we would be happy to talk to you.
-The initial consultation is at no charge.
+Please give the firm a call – The initial consultation is at no charge.

 What Is a Patent?